Skip to Main Content

 Arriving at El Lajar de Bello, the approach matters.
 The restaurant sits inside the Green Garden Eco Resort on Calle Landa Golf, and the surrounding golf course creates an unusual pocket of quiet within Playa de las Américas, a resort strip that more typically delivers noise, seafront crowds, and the compressed energy of mass tourism.
 The transition is deliberate: green canopy, open air, a sense of distance from the coastal promenade.
 What you're stepping into is less a resort dining room than a kitchen shaped by the island's interior, by its farms and smallholders and the culinary traditions of Canarian home cooking.

-That grounding in place is the editorial fact worth leading with.
-Spain's most-decorated kitchens, from El Celler de Can Roca in Girona to Arzak in San Sebastián, have long argued that regional specificity is the strongest possible platform for serious cooking.
-At those tier-one addresses, the argument is made through abstraction, through ferments and deconstructions and multi-course progression.
+El Lajar de Bello is a modern Canarian restaurant in Playa de las Américas, Santa Cruz de Tenerife, with a 4.7 Google rating and a price tier of 3.
+Spain's most-decorated kitchens, from El Celler de Can Roca in Girona to Arzak in San Sebastián, have long argued that regional specificity can be a strong platform for serious cooking.
+At those addresses, the argument is often made through abstraction, ferments, deconstructions, and multi-course progression.
 Here, the argument is made more plainly: through dishes that trace directly to Canarian soil and Canarian memory, served as à la carte rather than tasting menu, for a resort-town audience that includes international visitors alongside local diners.

 What the Menu Tells You About the Island